farzaanshaikh/Secure-Web-Login/README.md

 We will use express for the template.
 Here are the steps to install and run :

-- Open the directory in terminal where you want to install the app and use the following commands:
+- Open the directory in terminal where you want to install the app and use the following commands :
   - `npm install -g express`
   - `npm install -g express-generator`
   - `express`